Open Source Summit Korea

 Please click through the tabs on this page to access information.

-Your registration serves as confirmation that you will be speaking, and you will need to register by Friday, September 26.
+Your registration confirms that you will be speaking, and you need to register by June 19.
 Please see your notification for the discount code.
 Please email cfp@linuxfoundation.org if you need this information sent to you again.

 If you require a visa letter, please register for the event and then complete the visa letter request here.